 11. Visit Queen Mary Falls

-For an adventure that ignites all five senses, head to Queen Mary Falls in Main Ridge National Park.
+For an adventure that ignites all five senses, head to Queen Mary Falls in Main Range National Park.

 Take a stroll along the 400-metre (return) cliff circuit or the two-kilometre (return) Queen Mary Falls circuit and take in the sights and smells of the eucalypt forest, as you listen to Spring Creek cascading.